Bathurst 1000: Group A Era

 From 1985 to 1992, the Bathurst 1000 was run to international Group A regulations.
 Imported turbocharged cars, initially Ford Sierra RS Cosworths and then Nissan Skyline GT-Rs, achieved dominance during this period while Holden Commodores managed to claim three hard-fought wins.
 The JPS Team BMW run 635 CSis and M3s were also highly competitive during this era.
 Group A enabled Australian teams to develop cars that could be raced overseas.
 Locally built cars were driven in Europe by Allan Grice, Peter Brock, John Harvey, Allan Moffat, Dick Johnson and John Bowe.
 Tom Walkinshaw also briefly campaigned VL Commodores in Europe.

-Holden based race teams continued development of the 308 cubic inch V8 powered Commodore.
-The HDT and later the Holden Racing Team (HRT) were at the forefront of Commodore development.
+Holden-based race teams continued development of the 308 cubic inch V8-powered Commodore.
+The HDT and the later Holden Racing Team (HRT) were at the forefront of Commodore development.
 With almost no support from Ford Australia, Group A Ford Falcons never eventuated.
-Dick Johnson Racing switched to a 1983 Zakspeed developed Ford Mustang GT formerly raced in Europe by German ace Klaus Ludwig.
-Johnson and co-driver Larry Perkins were very competitive in the agile Mustang but it lacked top end power.
+Dick Johnson Racing switched to a 1983 Zakspeed-developed Ford Mustang GT formerly raced in Europe by German ace Klaus Ludwig.
+Johnson and co-driver Larry Perkins were very competitive in the agile Mustang but it lacked top-end power.
 Ford teams went on to adopt the more powerful, though less reliable, Ford Sierra Turbo Cosworth.
-These were available race ready from Europe and were campaigned by many teams including Allan Moffat Racing, Dick Johnson Racing and eventually a team run by Holden stalwart Peter Brock.
+These were available race-ready from Europe and were campaigned by many teams including Allan Moffat Racing, Dick Johnson Racing and eventually a team run by Holden stalwart Peter Brock.

 1985 was the first year that the Bathurst 1000 was run under Group A rules.
-The race was dominated by Tom Walkinshaw Racing's three car Jaguar XJ-S team, the big V12 powered Jaguars having a clear power and speed advantage over the still developing Australian Group A teams and cars.
-1974 winner John Goss, and West German driver Armin Hahne claimed Jaguar's only Bathurst 1000 win.
+The race was dominated by Tom Walkinshaw Racing's three-car Jaguar XJ-S team, the big V12-powered Jaguars having a clear power and speed advantage over the still-developing Australian Group A teams and cars.
+1974 winner John Goss and West German driver Armin Hahne claimed Jaguar's only Bathurst 1000 win.
 The following year, 1986, the Holden VK Commodore SS Group A of privateer racer Allan Grice and Graeme Bailey took the honours.
-Grice had honed his skills in Europe, competing alongside compatriot Commodore drivers Peter Brock and his newly recruited HDT teammate, Allan Moffat.
+Grice had honed his skills in Europe, competing alongside compatriot Commodore driver Peter Brock and his newly recruited HDT teammate, Allan Moffat.

 1986 saw the race's first fatality.
 Sydney driver Mike Burgmann died when his VK Commodore hit the concrete base of the bridge over Conrod Straight at 260 km/h.
 Consequent to Burgmann's death the circuit was altered prior to the 1987 race by the incorporation of "The Chase" two-thirds of the way down Conrod Straight.
 This complex added 41 metres to the length of the track and was designed to reduce the approach speed to Murray's Corner by approximately 100 km/h.
 As a result of "The Chase", lap times around the circuit increased by approximately 4–5 seconds (based on times in comparable cars from the 1986 and 1987 races).